rjur11/rancid-tomatillos/README.md

 2. Next, `cd` into the cloned repository and `npm install` to install library dependancies
 3. Finally, run `npm start` and open up localhost at the port indicated to view the webpage
 ```
-Alternatively, you can access the deployed site here: TBD
+Alternatively, you can access the deployed site [HERE](https://rancid-tomatillos-fw0sm9t03-rjur11.vercel.app/)

 ## Features